 Shushan Avagyan received her PhD in English Studies from Illinois State University with a specialization in Translation Studies and a Graduate Certificate in Women’s Studies.
 She has taught comparative literature courses and translation workshops since 2006.
 Her articles and translations have appeared in numerous publications, including The Review of Contemporary Fiction, Contemporary Women’s Writing, Music & Literature, and Dissidences: Hispanic Journal of Theory and Criticism.
 She is the translator of Energy of Delusion: A Book on Plot, Bowstring: On the Dissimilarity of the Similar, A Hunt for Optimism and The Hamburg Score by Viktor Shklovsky (Dalkey Archive), Art and Production by Boris Arvatov (Pluto), and I Want To Live: Poems of Shushanik Kurghinian (AIWA).
 She is the coordinator of the Graduate Certificate in Translation Program at AUA.

 Viken Berberian received his Msc from the London School of Economics and Msc from Columbia University’s Graduate School of Journalism.
-He teaches persuasive writing, expository writing, business journalism and the graphic novel: comics as literature.
-His work has appeared in the New York Times, the Financial Times, the Los Angeles Times, the International Herald Tribune, BOMB, Le Monde Diplomatique, The Believer, Inculte (Editions Inculte, France) and the New York Review of Books.
-He is the author of the novels, The Cyclist (Simon & Schuster), and Das Kapital: a novel of love & money markets (Simon & Schuster), and the graphic novel, La Structure est Pourrie, Camarade (Editions Actes Sud, France) with Yann Kebbi.
+He teaches persuasive writing, expository writing, business journalism, creative nonfiction, and the graphic novel: comics as literature.
+His work has appeared in the New York Times, The Nation, the Financial Times, Bomb, Granta, Foreign Affairs, Le Monde Diplomatique, Inculte (Edition

 A writer and journalist, Maria has over a decade of experience reporting the news from Armenia and the region.
 She is the Founding Editor of EVN Report, an English-language news magazine.
 She was Associate Editor of the Armenian Reporter, Managing Editor at CivilNet, and a regular contributor to a number of Diaspora publications.
 She teaches Media & Society, Introduction to Journalism, and Research Methods.